awsdocs/aws-kms-developer-guide/doc_source/services-ses.md

 ## Amazon SES encryption context<a name="services-ses-encryptioncontext"></a>

 When Amazon SES requests a data key to encrypt your received email messages \([Step 3](#SES-requests-data-key) in the [Overview of Amazon SES encryption using AWS KMS](#services-ses-overview)\), it includes an [encryption context](concepts.md#encrypt_context) in the request\.
 The encryption context provides [additional authenticated data](https://docs.aws.amazon.com/crypto/latest/userguide/cryptography-concepts.html#term-aad) \(AAD\) that AWS KMS uses to ensure data integrity\.
-The encryption context is also written to your AWS CloudTrail log files, which can help you understand why a given customer master key \(CMK\) was used\.
+The encryption context is also written to your AWS CloudTrail log files, which can help you understand why a given AWS KMS key \(KMS key\) was used\.
 Amazon SES uses the following encryption context:
 + The ID of the AWS account in which you've configured Amazon SES to receive email messages
 + The rule name of the Amazon SES receipt rule that invoked the S3 action on the email message
 + The Amazon SES message ID for the email message